-Parents enter a dependent's Social Security number on their income tax returns to claim the dependent.
-When the IRS detects the same Social Security number for a dependent entered on more than one income tax return, it flags the returns.
+A parent enters their dependent's Social Security number on their income tax return to claim the dependent exemption.
+When the IRS detects the same Social Security number for a dependent entered on more than one return, both returns are flagged as containing an error.
 For taxpayers who electronically file an income tax return, the second return filed that duplicates the Social Security number will be rejected automatically.
-The IRS sends out a letter to both taxpayers.
+The IRS then sends out a letter to both taxpayers.

-If one of your parents knows that he didn’t claim a dependent in error, no response to the IRS notification is required.
+If a parent knows they were the custodial parent and qualified to take the exemption, no response to the IRS notification is required.
 For mistaken claims, the IRS will ask the taxpayer to review the tax return and file an amended return that doesn’t claim the dependent.
 A taxpayer can file an amended tax return within three years of the original tax return year or within two years of paying relevant taxes, whichever is later.
-If the amended return results in additional taxes, the IRS may exact penalties or it could also waive them because of the accidental error.
+If the amended return results in additional taxes, the IRS may exact penalties.
+In the case of an accidental error, the penalties may be waived.

-The IRS might also decide to schedule an audit due to two taxpayers claiming the same dependent.
+The IRS may decide to schedule an audit due to two taxpayers claiming the same dependent.
 An audit can be done up to three years from the date of filing of the original tax return.
-The audit notification will give instructions about the evidence to gather to prove why the taxpayer thought she was entitled to claim the dependent.
-Your parents should make copies of all supporting documentation and furnish the information to the IRS by the deadline.
+However, if the IRS believes a non-custodial parent claimed a dependent exemption on purpose to avoid paying taxes, an audit could be scheduled after the three year limit.
+The audit notification will give instructions about the evidence to gather to prove why the taxpayer thought the child could be claimed as a dependent.
+Parents being audit should make copies of all supporting documentation and furnish the information to the IRS by the specified deadline.

 The IRS will review both parents’ documentation to determine who had the right to claim the dependent.
 The IRS will make a decision that typically awards the claim to the person whose turn it was based on a divorce or custody agreement or based on who had physical placement of the dependent for more time during the tax year.
 If both parents shared equal time, the IRS awards the claim to the taxpayer with the higher adjusted gross income.